Doubt Parent Guide

 Meryl Streep (who also played the free-spirited Donna Sheridan in this year’s Mamma Mia!), shows her range as an actress as she tackles the role of Sister Aloysius, a woman tortured by her zeal to purge the offending priest from her school even if it means facing the fury of the church’s hierarchy.
 The script, which contains only the brief use of profanities and infrequent depictions of alcohol and cigarette use by adults and minors, concentrates instead on unsubstantiated activities that may be disturbing, especially for teens or children.

 Pitting faith against suspicion, and mercy for the sinner against justice for the injured, Doubt explores the uncertainty and fears that can arise when power is abused and evidence becomes inessential.
 When the credits roll, there is little doubt that audiences will still be left grasping for the truth.Starring Meryl Streep, Philip Seymour Hoffman, Amy Adams..
 Running time: 104 minutes.
 Theatrical release December 25, 2008.
 Updated April 7, 2009

-Doubt is rated PG-13
+Why is Doubt rated PG-13?
+Doubt is rated PG-13 by the MPAA

 Although a priest is accused of inappropriately interacting with a student, no on-screen activity is seen other than a hug in a crowded hallway.
 Both adults and early teens are seen smoking.
 Adults drink with dinner and a young boy is accused of drinking the wine used for religious purposes.
 Adults discuss the physical abuse and sexual inclinations of children.
 The brief use of profanities is included along with some frightening moments for children.